automenta/mb7/doc/README.vsn.md

 ### The NObject: A Canvas for Everything

-Every piece of content in SemanticScribe lives as an **NObject**—a universal container blending freeform text with tagged meaning.
+Every piece of content in Netention lives as an **NObject**—a universal container blending freeform text with tagged meaning.
 Users write notes, plan tasks, or sketch profiles, all within the same fluid structure.
 An NObject might start as a simple idea like “Host a party,” but with tags, it transforms into a task, a shared announcement, or even a cherished memory.